Accredited Advice Agencies

 https://www.law.ed.ac.uk/about-us/free-legal-advice-centre

 The Free Legal Advice Centre delivers pro bono legal services to members of the public living in and around the Edinburgh area who, for whatever reason, cannot access legal advice elsewhere.
 Student advisers, members of staff, and qualified volunteer solicitors work together to offer advice on legal problems.
-These volunteer solicitors supervise the student advisers and assist them in their research, but the student advisers are responsible for dealing with your case and contacting you.
+These volunteer solicitors supervise the student advisers and assist them in their research, but the student advisers are responsible for dealing with individual cases.

-We cannot provide advice or assistance on the following: Criminal Law, Tax, Immigration Law, or Representation or advice in tribunals, hearing, or the vast majority of court cases.
+It cannot provide advice or assistance on the following: Criminal Law, Tax, Immigration Law, and anything out width Scots law, or Representation or advice in tribunals, hearing, or the vast majority of court cases.

 Edinburgh Napier Law Clinic